pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 Use of The **Traffic Shaping Wizard** is recommended to create a default set of rules from which to start.
-The rules created by the wizard cope well with VOIP traffic, but may need tweaking to accomodate other traffic not covered by the wizard.
+The rules created by the wizard cope well with VOIP traffic, but may need tweaking to accommodate other traffic not covered by the wizard.

 There are several wizards available, the exact choices depend on the